standsleeping/prompting/PYTHON_RULES.md

 We use **translator functions** as the standard pattern for converting external data (JSON, HTTP requests) into domain objects.
 These functions have a single, narrow responsibility:
 - **Pure conversion**: Transform `dict[str, Any]` from requests into properly typed domain objects
 - **Boundary validation**: Handle conversion errors with appropriate HTTP responses
-- **No domain logic**: Never perform domain operations - only convert types and pass to domain layer
+- **No domain logic**: Never perform domain operations, only convert types and pass to domain layer
 - **Context-specific**: Must be understood in relation to the specific request type and target domain objects

 Critical: Translators do NOT take a request, convert it, AND do work with domain objects.
 They ONLY convert the request into domain objects, then pass those objects to the appropriate domain functions.